Python Workbench

 See the poetry docs.

 Note that when you create a python environment using any of the tools above, you create a python environment for yourself only and not for others in your Collaboration.
 If you collaborate, you colleague should creaate their own python environment.
 We recommend collaborating using GitHub and uv (using a uv.lock file) to make sure your environments are the same.
-If you prefer all users on the workspace to have a single shared miniconda environment, please see the Miniconda Catalog Item.
+If this is not desired, create the environments in a shared location, like /local-share.

 Data transfer options